miklevin/MikeLev.in/_posts/2025-09-21-coachmans-reins-agentic-ai-prompt-contracts.md

 just what both vim does and gemini can do if you just type `gemini` with nothing following it.

-So if you want to "talk to an AI about your code" that's what you do.
+So if you want to "talk to an AI about your code" but you're using an AI CLI tool like Gemini CLI that's what you do.

 If you are working like a boss and you have a job that needs to be done with a very clear enough understanding of that job that you could write an RFP (request